-IBM offers Analytics certifications in six areas -- platform, solution, content management, Internet of Things (IoT), collaboration and social business, and public safety.
+IBM offers Analytics certifications in four areas: Cloud Content Services, Cognos Analytics, Collaboration Solutions and Social Business and Platform Analytics.
 While there is some overlap among products, each concentration area features credentials in different portions of the IBM Analytics product portfolio:

-- Analytic Platform: Includes credentials for DB2, Cognos, PureData System, Informix, SPSS, Risk Information Governance for BI and InfoSphere, and Big Data
+- Analytic Platform: Includes credentials for DB2, Cognos, PureData System, Informix, SPSS, InfoSphere, Big Data and Apache Spark

-- IBM Collaboration Solutions and Social Business: Credentials focus on social business solutions such asLotus Notes and Domino, Connections and Connections Cloud, Sametime, Social Business, OpenSocial and SmartCloud Notes Hybrid
+- IBM Collaboration Solutions and Social Business: Credentials focus on social business solutions such as Lotus Notes and Domino, Connections and Connections Cloud, Sametime, Social Business, OpenSocial and SmartCloud Notes Hybrid

 IBM Cognitive Solutions

-IBM Commerce certifications are all about the customer and how professionals working with IBM technology can help the customer conduct and grow their business.
-Because the Commerce certs are customer focused, they come in two flavors—those focused on engaging the customer and those focused on partner and supplier relationships, and digital commerce.
+IBM Commerce certifications are all about the customer, and how professionals working with IBM technology can help the customer conduct and grow its business.
+Commerce certs come in three flavors: engaging the customer, partner and supplier relationships, and digital commerce.
 And these certs cover a wide swath of credential roles, including business analysts, solution designers, system administrators, application developers, and deployment and implementation professional.

-Customer Engagement certs feature credentials focus on maximizing the customer experience for products, such as WebSphere Commerce, Digital Analytics, Tealeaf, Marketing Operations, Sterling (Configuration, Order Management), Campaign and Interact.
+The Customer Engagement category features credentials that focus on maximizing the customer product experience for WebSphere Commerce, Digital Analytics, Tealeaf, Marketing Operations, Sterling (Configuration, Order Management), Campaign and Interact.

 IBM Global Technology Services

 In today's cognitive era, IT infrastructure security is essential to ensuing IT services are not only predictable but compliant and secure as well.
-An individual with an IBM Security certification has proven skills in designing, implementing, configuring, testing, and/or supporting a specific IBM security product, such as IBM Security Guardium, Security QRadar SIEM and IBM Security SiteProtector.
-The IBM Security certification portfolio offers IT professionals 31 different options to hone and validate their security skills.
+An individual with an IBM Security certification has proven skills in designing, implementing, configuring, testing and/or supporting specific IBM security products.
+Many IBM Security certifications target professionals who process and analyze specialized data geared toward law enforcement, government agencies and municipalities (utility-related).

 IBM Watson Health

 A brainchild of The Watson Group, Watson Health is one of the newest rising stars at IBM.
 Watson Health boasts numerous partnerships with healthcare industry leaders.

-There are currently only two Watson Health certs available: IBM Certified Application Developer - Cúram V604 and IBM Certified Associate Business Process Analyst - Cúram V605.
+There are currently two Watson Health certs available: IBM Certified Application Developer - Cúram V604 and IBM Certified Associate Business Process Analyst - Cúram V605.
 The Certified Application Developer - Cúram is an intermediate credential that targets Java professionals who also work as Cúram developers.
-The Associate Business Process Analyst - Cúram is an entry-level credential for professionals such as testers, business analysts or consultants seeking to establish foundation level Cúram skills or implement Cúram projects.
+The Associate Business Process Analyst - Cúram is an entry-level credential for testers, business analysts or consultants seeking to establish foundation-level Cúram skills or implement Cúram projects.
 A single test is required for each certification.
 Note: IBM Business Partner candidates who've purchased a Value Package qualify for IBM's You Pass, We Pay (YPWP) Program.
 Under the YPWP program, candidates are reimbursed for exams and some preparatory courses.